wix-incubator/carmi/docs/introduction/getting-started.md

 Configure webpack

-Within your webpack configuration object, you'll need to add the Carmi loader to the list of modules:
+Add the Carmi loader to the list of modules within your webpack configuration object:

 ```javascript
 module: {